barumau/pandunia/english/darse.md

 > **mi darba ye.** = I hit it.

 In Pandunia all verbs are like that!
-For example, **mi kana pan** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
+For example, **mi nyam pan** can mean both "I eat bread" and "I ate bread", but usually only one or the other meaning makes sense in the context of the discussion.
 For example when people talk about that morning's breakfast, the sentence tells about the past time.

-> **mi kana pan na suba kane.** = I ate bread for morning meal.
+> **mi nyam pan na suba nyam.** = I ate bread for morning meal.

 There are also specific time words.

 > **gon** - in the past
 > **ja** - already, prior to some time
 > **gang** - just, recently
-> **nun** - now, at the moment
+> **zai** - currently, at the moment
 > **hai** - still
 > **sun** - soon
 > **futur** - in the future